Cosmic-time quantum mechanics and the passage-of-time problem: Assumptions in a nutshell

 Another important guiding principle behind our formalism is the correspondence principle with the usual quantum mechanics and field theory.
 At `late times' (of the order of 13-14 billion years) our new theory should reduce to something more standard, at least within sufficiently small neighborhoods of our labs (here `small' means `of the Galaxy size', say).
 We expect that matter Hamiltonians should be approximately time independent at least at time scales $\Delta t$ negligible with respect to 13-14 billion years.
 Only the full Hamiltonian is exactly independent of $\tau$.
 At corresponding size scales, volume of integration of matter-field Hamiltonian densities should be approximately flat, due to negligible corrections to $d^3x$ arising from the curvature of proper-time hyperboloid at very late times.

-We base the whole analysis on flat Minkowskian backgrounds, but it seems an analogous discussion could be performed in space-times that are only conformally Minkowskian.
+We base the whole analysis on flat Minkowskian backgrounds, but it seems an analogous discussion could be performed in space-times that are only conformally Minkowskian, simply by augmenting formulas (\ref{136,})--(\ref{138,}) and (\ref{143})--(\ref{146}) by additional conformal factors.
+Alternatively, a conformally Minkowskian space-time should be first conformally transformed into the Minkowski space, then the construction would follow the lines we have discussed in the paper, and finally the result should be conformally transformed back.
 The formalism that seems especially suitable from our perspective is Barbour's shape dynamics \cite{Barbour} due to its natural separation of `time' and `space' variables discussed at the end of the preceding section.

 Coupling between matter and `geometry' is described by total Schr\"odinger-picture Hamiltonian ${\cal H}={\cal H}_0+ {\cal H}_1$ that involves a free part ${\cal H}_0$ responsible for expansion of the empty universe.
 The more standard form of matter-geometry interaction occurs only at an approximate level, if we treat $\Psi_\tau(x)$ as a background field which is not influenced by matter.
 So all the considerations involving formulas such as $|\Psi_\tau(x)|^2=\sqrt{|g_\tau(x)|}$ or the like, should be regarded as semiclassical.